 A.C.E.
 Senior Advisors provide consultancy services and advice on global markets in their regional areas of expertise.
-They meet monthly to advise the marketing team on agency relationships, group program proposals, international conferences, and other areas of interest to A.C.E.
+They advise the marketing team on agency relationships, group program proposals, international conferences, and other areas of interest to A.C.E.

 Thomas Goetsch Senior Advisor, Central Asia

 Tom is co-founder and president of E2 Educational Services.
 Over the past 37 years he has lived and worked in Japan, Mongolia, Uzbekistan, and Kazakhstan catalyzing and developing educational programs and for-profit as well as not-for-profit businesses.
 He has a BA in ESL and English from the University of Northern Iowa and an MA in Intercultural Communication from Wheaton College.
 From 1994-1996, he positions at both the A.C.E.
 Japan summer institutes and Korean business programs.
 In 1997, Tom was part of a group invited by Kazakhstan's Minister of Education to help universities develop American business and law education.
 In 1999, E2 was formed as a collaborative partnership to develop leaders renewing nations.
 E2 graduates are already leading renewal in Kazakhstan's business, education, and government sectors.